An anterior cruciate ligament (ACL) tear is a common injury to the knee joint, with an incidence in the UK of around 30 cases per 100,000 each year.

 The ACL is an important stabiliser of the knee joint, being the primary restraint to limit anterior translation of the tibia (relative to the femur) and also contributing to knee rotational stability (particularly internal).
 Consequently, a tear of this important ligament often results in significant functional impairment of the joint.

 An ACL tear typically occurs in an athlete with a history of twisting the knee whilst weight-bearing.

-The majority of ACL injuries occur without contact and result from landing from a jump, with the athlete not be able to continue playing thereafter.
+The majority of ACL injuries occur without contact and result from a sudden change of direction twisting the flexed knee.
+The patient is usually unable to weight bear.